Above dark waters

 Synopsis

-Above Dark Waters has been Peter Franzén’s own project from the beginning to the end; he has written the novel and the screenplay for the movie.
-He directed the movie and plays a major supporting role in it.
+Above Dark Waters is Peter Franzén's own project from start to finish.
+He wrote the novel and screenplay and directed the film.
+He also has a major supporting role.

 Peter Franzén